Scrum Master vs Project Manager: Key Differences

 3.1 Deep Understanding of Agile and Scrum

-The Scrum Master must have in-depth knowledge and experience of agile practices and the Scrum framework.
+The scrum master must have in-depth knowledge and experience of agile practices and the Scrum framework.
 They should be able to leverage their expertise in scrum accountabilities, events, and artifacts to ensure a seamless execution that could help the scrum team deliver maximum value in every sprint.

 3.2 Facilitation and Conflict Resolution